ngrunwald/clj-elasticsearch/README.md

 (def res (get-in (search es {:indices ["test"] :types ["test"] :extra-source match-all}) [:hits :hits]))
 ```

-The difference between the `node` and `transport` clients are detailed in the guide [here](http://www.elasticsearch.org/guide/reference/java-api/client.html).
+The difference between the `:node` and `:transport` clients are detailed in the guide [here](http://www.elasticsearch.org/guide/reference/java-api/client.html).
 Both are compatible with `clj-elasticsearch`.

 Vectors and hashes are converted to arrays.
 See the doc strings for the arguments used by each method and the javadocs for more details about their use.
 A convert function can be used to try to translate the returned objects to Clojure or other formats.
 It can be sprecified by the :format key when calling the various API methods.